Rohitha2527/Heart-Disease-Analysis/README.md

 ❤️ Heart Disease Data Visualization Dashboard
 📌 Project Overview

-This project presents a story-driven data visualization dashboard built on a heart disease dataset.
+This project presents a story-driven data visualization dashboard built using a heart disease dataset.

-The focus is purely on visual exploration and insight communication, transforming raw medical data into meaningful graphical representations that highlight trends, comparisons, and patterns.
+The primary focus is on visual exploration and insight presentation, transforming raw medical data into clear graphical representations that highlight trends, comparisons, and patterns.

 The dashboard is deployed as a web application using Flask and hosted on Render.

-🎯 Project Goal
+🎯 Project Goals

-Visualize cardiovascular health data effectively
+📊 Visualize cardiovascular health data effectively

-Create a structured story flow using charts
+📖 Build a structured analytical story using charts

-Highlight key patterns through graphical comparison
+🔍 Highlight key patterns through graphical comparison

-Deploy the visualization dashboard for online access
+🌐 Deploy the visualization dashboard for online access

 🛠 Technologies Used

-Python
+🐍 Python

-Pandas
+📊 Pandas

-Matplotlib
+📈 Matplotlib

-Seaborn
+🎨 Seaborn

-Flask
+🌐 Flask

-HTML / CSS
+💻 HTML / CSS

-Gunicorn
+🚀 Gunicorn

-Render
+☁️ Render

 📊 Dashboard Highlights